c1pher7/NumScan/README.md

 Information you will get with a phone number:

-- National number format
+- Nacional format
-- International number format
+- International format
-- country of the number
+- country
-- number region
+- region
-- if the number is valid
+**- see if it's valid**
-- number carrier
+- carrier
 - time zone